AnnaVerbytska/AnnaVerbytska/README.md

 This is a description of my project.

-- 🔭 I've worked on two VW Foundation projects (2022-2024) at the Martin Luther University Halle-Wittenberg (two project repositories are in private status currently)
+- 🔭 I've worked on two Volkswagen Foundation projects (2022-2024) at the Martin Luther University Halle-Wittenberg (two project repositories are in private status currently)
 - 🌱 I’m learning Natural Language Programming in Python for Analysis of Language in Media.
 - 👯 Whenever I have time I join Kaggle Competitions.